Blackview Wave 9C

 Has an e-paper display

-Both the Blackview Wave 9C and Doogee Note 56 come with a video light, but neither device features sapphire glass display, a curved display, or an e-paper display.
+The miscellaneous specs for the Blackview Wave 9C and Doogee Note 56 are a complete tie.
+Both include a video light, and neither features sapphire glass, a curved display, or an e-paper panel — four for four, identical across the board.